 Current Features Future plans There are two fully accessible single bedrooms each with en-suite wet rooms with fully compliant fixtures and fittings.
 All floor levels are served by a single passenger lift suitable for wheelchair use.
-The escape staircase for each side of the building is suitable for ambulant disabled use and there is a wheelchair refuge at each floor level.
-The ground floor main entrance is fitted with electrically operated sliding doors served from external paving at a gradient of no more than 1:20.
+The escape staircase for each side of the building is 5 suitable for ambulant disabled use and there is a wheelchair refuge at each floor level.